-Ergo: we need to redraft, or completely dismiss, the dates on the tapestry sketch.
+Ergo: one needs to redraft, or completely dismiss, the dates on the tapestry sketch.
 And we need to redraft all of the dates for that generation in order to make them line up to what has been said about these people in canon.
-Because all of the dates that are visible in that sketch are just wrong.
+Because all of the dates that are visible in that sketch are just plain wrong.

 And, after all, dates are what a timeline is all about.

 I suppose it would also make sense here to raise the question of the ages of a few other people who are just a bit older than the Marauders as well.
 Comparatively few of these can be set with any accuracy, since of all the persons we have met, only two of them have ever had ages assigned to them at any specific time in canon.

 If we can believe her quick-quotes quill; in order to have been 43 in the Autumn term of Harry Potter’s 4th year, Rita Skeeter would have to have been born in 1951, or quite late in 1950.
 She would most probably have started at Hogwarts in the Autumn term of 1962 and finished with the class of 1969.
 This might well put her into the same year as Molly Weasley.
 This is not an absolute conclusion, however.
 The elder Weasleys may have finished school some time earlier than this, and simply not have started their family until 1971.

 However, Rita’s long practice of sniping very specifically at the Weasleys, does at least suggest that there may be a history of friction between Rita and the elder Weasleys.

 Arthur Weasley’s February 6 birthday, and Molly’s October 30 one would imply that if they are close to the same age, which has also been strongly suggested in canon, Molly would have been a year behind Arthur at school.
 Or, Molly could easily be the elder of the two, by a mere 3 months or so, which would put them both into the same year.